Heat Stress Engineering

 • Advanced breathability

-Open-cell architecture lets hot air escape from the wearer’s head across the full surface of the core, delivering ventilation without compromising protection.
+Open-cell architecture lets hot air escape from the wearer’s head by letting cool air in across the full surface of the core, delivering ventilation without compromising protection.

 Koroyd · welded tube matrix 95% air